Who Is This Credit Card Best For?

 Hits the road often, whether for work or play See more cards

 If you or your employees often use Hilton hotels and you want to earn free hotel stays, this may be the card for you.
-You’ll earn a very good rewards rate on Hilton bookings and a solid rate on some common business expenses.
+You’ll earn an excellent rewards rate on Hilton bookings and a solid rate on some common business expenses.

-What’s more, the card comes with a big welcome offer, a Hilton Honors status upgrade, and a number of other perks that help the card pay for itself if you use it right.
+What’s more, the card comes with a big welcome offer, a Hilton Honors status upgrade, and several other perks that help the card pay for itself if you use it right.

 Free weekend night rewards